Warning alert

 As a team, we run four different streams:

-• Musculoskeletal clinics are for children between 0 - 16 years old, who may be experiencing an injury, after sustaining a fracture or for unexplained pain relating to movement or activity.
+- Musculoskeletal clinics are for children between 0 - 16 years old who may be experiencing an injury after sustaining a fracture or for unexplained pain relating to movement or activity.

-• Special schools: We currently provide the physiotherapy input at Lindon Bennett, Oaklands and Marjory Kinnon, which are the Borough’s specialist education settings.
-We also assess for and provide specialist equipment such as specialist seating, standing frames, walkers, and orthotics.
+- Special schools: We currently provide the physiotherapy input at Lindon Bennett, Oaklands and Marjory Kinnon, which are the Borough’s specialist education settings.
+We also assess for and provide specialist equipment such as specialist seating, standing frames, walkers and orthotics.

 We also offer a selection of multi-therapy and physiotherapy lead groups for children of all ages.
-Your allocated physiotherapist will be able to give you more information about these groups and refer you into relevant ones.
+Your allocated physiotherapist will be able to give you more information about these groups and refer you to relevant ones.

-We also run orthotics clinics with the John Florence orthotics team at the Heart of Hounslow centre.
+We also run orthotics clinics with the John Florence orthotics team at the Heart of Hounslow Centre.

 We are based at the Heart of Hounslow Centre for Health, alongside our Occupational Therapy, Speech and Language Therapy and Community Paediatrician colleagues.